openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

   respect to a cluster that has not been enabled with IPsec.
 - In order to test any issues with version skew, an IPsec-enabled cluster should be upgraded while active.
+- Tests should be carried out on single-stack IPv4, single-stack IPv6 and dual-stack clusters
+- Tests should be carried out on all variants of OpenShift clusters. (e.g.
+  UPI, IPI, AWS, Azure, GCP, Bare metal)
 - IPsec should be enabled and disabled at runtime to ensure continued correct functioning of the cluster.